pitchtarget/ember-cli-facebook-js-sdk/README.md

 * `ember install ember-cli-facebook-js-sdk`

+If you are running Ember.js < 2.13, use `1.1.0` version of the add-on.

 ### Upgrade from 0.0.4

 From version 1.0.0 ember-cli-facebook-js-sdk implements a service, before it was a simple ES6 module you should import.